Assistance programs in Cobb County.

 Greater Community Mission Center (call (770) 590-8510) runs a food pantry and clothing closet.

 Receive counseling, information on low income programs and food from Shepherd's House.
 Dial (770) 427-9862.
 There may be households supplies, free groceries and other goods.
 They run a food pantry for qualified individuals.

 Cobb County and Marietta Georgia is also served by many other food banks, churches, and charity organizations.
-Find a listing of more food banks in Cobb County.
+Find a listing of more free food banks in Cobb County.

 Marietta based West End Medical Centers, Inc. offers services such as general check ups, obstetrics, and blood tests.
 There are also free or low cost prescription drug medications, insulin and immunizations as well as other medical services.
-All programs are made available on a sliding fee scale and Medicaid, Medicare, and private insurance is accepted as well.
+All programs are made available on a sliding fee scale.
+In addition, Medicaid, Medicare, and private insurance is accepted as well.
 Phone (770) 919-0025.